RaiderHacks/RaiderHacks-Website-2.0/Web_Firewall.md

 in Python Flask

-That weird function up there "nacl.hash.blake2b" takes the three arguments:
+That weird function up there "nacl.hash.blake2b" takes the four arguments:

 1. secret_key